 7. Use the “Hub and Spoke” Method

-This method is where you write a major story or blog or article on your site and then create follow-ups and related pieces of content on other sites, always linking it to the main story on your site.
+This is a method where you write a major story or blog or article on your site and then create follow-ups and related pieces of content on other sites, always linking it to the main story on your site.

 A study by Curata concluded that 29% of leading marketers reuse and repurpose content.

 8. Create Twitter Posts Out of Your Post Stats